eastmad/Swiss-Army-Knife/README.md

 Now we add the joys of Bundler, and take more control of the webserver.

-If you haven't already used it, [Bundler](http://gembundler.com/) gives you file level control of the gems.
+If you haven't already used it, [Bundler](http://gembundler.com/) gives you version level control of your gems.
+So you can see that the Gems we will need are listed in the Gemfile.

+Start by getting Bundler

+    gem install bundler

+and from now on install gems as listed in the Gemfile

+    bundle install

 Follow the site for more details.
+To run the example, this time use

+    bundle exec ruby simple.rb

-In example One, sintra will use whatever web server it can find.
+In example One, Sintra used whatever web server it could find.
 Now we will make sure we are using [Thin](http://code.macournoyer.com/thin/).

-The Gemfile contents ensure that when we 'bundle install', we get what we need for the Thin server.
+# Three